Can developers rotate their Okta DCR credentials?

 Note: Avoid using the

-scope with client credentials as it restricts the use.
-If no scopes are specified,openid
+openidscope with client credentials as it restricts the use.
+If no scopes are specified,openidwill be the default.

-Navigate to your Dev Portal in Konnect and click Published APIs in the sidebar.
+Navigate to your Dev Portal in Konnect and click the Published APIs tab.

 Click Publish API, select the API you want to publish, and select your Okta auth strategy for the Authentication strategy.